4 Sources

 Source: BBC

-British Defence Secretary John Healey acknowledged the concerns bluntly, stating "for too long in AUKUS, we talked too much and delivered too little," before adding "that has now changed under our three governments"
+British Defence Secretary John Healey acknowledged past criticism of slow progress, stating "for too long in AUKUS, we talked too much and delivered too little"

 .